listerogusuku/Thermodynamic_System/README.md

 # thermodynamic_system
-Modeling of a thermodynamic system using Python.
+Modeling of a thermodynamic system using Python and Jupyter Notebook.